OpenAdaptAI/OpenAdapt/README.md

 4. *Bonus*: interacting with ChatGPT and/or other language transformer models in order to generate code and/or evaluate design decisions is encouraged.
 If you choose to do so, please include the full transcript.

 ## Getting Started
-See [Setup and Run puterbot](#setup-and-run-puterbot) below for initial setup and running directions.

 Here are some stubs and suggestions to help you get started with your implementation:

 1. Set up your Python environment and install the required libraries (Segment Anything, HuggingFace Transformers, and PaddleOCR).